XYOracleNetwork-v1/sdk-core-kotlin/sample/README.md

 // the node object to create origin blocks val node = XyoOriginChainCreator(blockRepo, stateRepo, hasher)

-// we will for the purposes of this project change the node object to a creator object, we will define node in the public onCreate function

-val creator = XyoOriginChainCreator(blockRepo, stateRepo, hasher)
 ```
 ### Set up the values needed for origin chain